 What is Global Local Remix Space?

-Global Local is where artists and their audiences collaborate with each other to create new music.
+Global Local is where artists and their audiences collaborate with each other to create new music and remix the world!
 Here, you can download and remix the individual instrument tracks (stems) to tracks by some of the UK festival scene’s most diverse and creative artists.

 Who is Global Local Remix Space for?